By Caroline Kaufman, MS, RDN

 Find Your Healthy Weight

 Increase your chance of getting pregnant by achieving and maintaining a healthy weight.
 The National Infertility Association reports that 30 percent of infertility cases are due to weight extremes, which can alter hormone levels and throw ovulation off schedule.
 For women who are overweight, as little as 5 percent weight loss could improve fertility.
 On the other hand, women who are underweight, with a body mass index below 18.5 (19 – 24 is considered normal), may experience irregular menstrual cycles or stop ovulating altogether, according to the American Society of Reproductive Medicine.
-Those who regularly participate in high-intensity exercise — like gymnastics or dancing, have an eating disorder or follow restricted diets — are often at an increased risk.
+Those who regularly participate in high-intensity exercise — such as gymnastics or dancing, have an eating disorder or follow restricted diets — are often at an increased risk.

 Choose Iron-Rich Foods

-An iron-rich diet that comes from vegetables and supplements* may lower the risk of ovulatory infertility according to results from The Nurses’ Health Study II, which followed 18,500 female nurses trying to get pregnant.
+An iron-rich diet that comes from vegetables and supplements* may lower the risk of ovulatory infertility, according to results from The Nurses’ Health Study II, which followed 18,500 female nurses trying to get pregnant.
 Ovulatory infertility is only one cause of infertility and affects 25 percent of infertile couples.

 Vegetarian foods high in iron include all types of beans, eggs, lentils, spinach, fortified cereals, long-grain enriched rice and whole grains.
 Add vitamin C from citrus fruits, bell peppers or berries to your meals to enhance iron absorption.